Making Lulaveem – Dance

 The second place in scripture where the idea of lulaveem is mentioned is in Nehemiah 8:15.
 The list of “ingredients” found there (depending on translation) includes olive branches, wild olive branches, pine trees, myrtle branches, palm or date palm branches, and branches of mature trees or shade trees.
 No mention of fruit is found in this passage but the variety of greenery suggests an idea rather than an exact recipe for the lulaveem.

 At The Rehearsal we desire to celebrate with lulaveem and understanding that we are not in Israel and do not have access to the type of plants grown there, we are adapting our lulaveem bouquet to a North American version.
 If you desire to have a traditional Israeli plant based lulaveem, you are more than welcome to purchase and bring your selection to Sukkot.
-We do have a connection with a person who sells them for $30 + shipping per lulaveem.
-If you are interested please us the contact form for more information.

 Join us during service with a quick praise and testimony to share that glorifies our King and encourages the body.
 A quick, short testimony of what you are grateful for, a kindness you experienced, observations around camp or a scripture verse are all the types of things that would make an excellent praise pop.

 We want to encourage people to gather and fellowship after the evening activities.
 A good opportunity for this is at a campfire in the campground.
 We encourage people to bring camp chairs and appropriate clothing so you can comfortably participate in the Campfire Connections.